JuDFTteam/masci-tools/docs/source/user_guide/plotting.rst

       - :py:func:`~masci_tools.vis.bokeh_plots.bokeh_spinpol_bands()`: Plot a general bandstructure (spinpolarized)
       - :py:func:`~masci_tools.vis.bokeh_plots.periodic_table_plot()`: Make a interactive plot of data for the periodic table

-If you have ideas for new useful and beatiful plotting routines you are welcome to contribute.
+If you have ideas for new useful and beautiful plotting routines you are welcome to contribute.
 Refer to the sections :ref:`devguideplotting` and :ref:`devguideplotdata` for a guide on how to get started.

 Providing Data
 --------------

 Data can be provided to plotting functions in two main ways:

    1. The first arguments and data arguments are given the keys in a mapping, which should be used.
-The correspinding mapping is provided via the ``data`` keyword argument
+The corresponding mapping is provided via the ``data`` keyword argument
    2. The first arguments and data arguments are given the data that should be plotted against each other.

 The following two code blocks are equivalent in terms of the provided data.